 After editing the CSV file, save it and then upload it to the same folder.
 Now your module translation is complete.

-After the successful installation of the Magento 2 City Zone Area Based Delivery module, the admin can now manage the backend configurations.
+After the successful installation of the Magento 2 (Adobe Commerce) City Zone Area Based Delivery module, the admin can now manage the backend configurations.

 For that, the admin will navigate to Stores > Settings > Configurations > PostCode Delivery as shown in the image below;